yeppog/tp/docs/UserGuide.md

 ### Finding tasks: `task find`

-Finds tasks which have contain any of the given keywords in their title or description
+Finds all tasks which contain any of the given keywords in their title or description

 Format: `task find KEYWORD [MORE_KEYWORDS]`